lowHemog/Discord-Osint/README.md

-Hello, this tool is used to perform osint on Discord.
+Hello, this tool is used to run OSINT on Discord.

-First, run the setup to install dependencies.
+First, run the setup to install the dependencies.

-Afterward, an .exe file will be created.
-Double-click it and make good use of our dashboard!
+Then, run the .exe from the terminal and enjoy!